Fulminazzo/StrippedBroadcast/README.md

 # StrippedBroadcast

 StrippedBroadcast is a recreation of the Plugin RawMsg (https://www.spigotmc.org/resources/rawmsg.35864/).
-The main purpouse of the Plugin is to send a message in chat just like the command broadcast.
+The main purpose of the Plugin is to send a message in chat just like the command broadcast.
 However, when sent, the message will not dispose of a prefix and the sender can specify a group of players to send the message to.
 (Explained in the Command Section.)
 It also has an API available for any developer to be used.

 ## Commands